USDAForestService/fs-cloud-gov-migration/README.md

 At this point the migration does not include any migration of the data from either database.

+`cf ssh` is currently disabled for the production cloud.gov `api-production` and `public-production` spaces.

 ## Running the script

 Enter all of your envs in `env.sh` (env-sample.sh) includes all the necessary variables.